Koch method with real words. Prepare a list of words to learn Morse code by the Koch method, using real words.

 Ludwig Koch (Braunschweig): "Arbeitspsychologische Untersuchung der Tätigkeit bei der Aufnahme von Morsezeichen, zugleich ein neues Anlernverfahren für Funker" (Dissertation der Technischen Hochschule Braunschweig), Zeitschrift für angewandte Psychologie und Charakterkunde, Band 50 Heft 1 u.
 2, Februar 1936.

-The main results of his research and key points of his method are (crudely) summarized as follows (all speeds in characters per minute):
+The main results of his research and key points of his method are (crudely) summarized as follows (all speeds in characters per minute, divide by 5 to get to words per minute):

 • Speeds below 50 invite people to think while listening to Morse code.